borenstein-lab/KADAIF/how_to_run_KADAIF.md

 # How to run KADAIF?

+You can run KADAIF either directly from Python or from a BASH script that wraps the Python code.
+The Python interface provides full control and integration with custom pipelines, while the BASH approach is useful for command-line automation and reproducibility using shell scripts.
+See details bellow.

 # Overview

 The KADAIF algorithm is an anomaly detection method specifically designed for microbiome data.
 It is based on the concept of [Isolation Forest (liu et al., 2008)]([url](https://ieeexplore.ieee.org/abstract/document/4781136)), a tree-based unsupervised learning algorithm that isolates anomalies by recursively partitioning data.